No one likes disasters…unless you’re a hotshot Hollywood director who’s running out of good material.

 All set to buy a kit?
 Hold on before you place that order!
 A premade kit has its perks, but it’s not entirely foolproof.
 Take a look:

 The Quality Varies

 Premade emergency kits aren’t created equal.
 While there are decent ones out there, the market is also infested with ridiculous sets.
 Since quality ain’t always guaranteed, you should see to it the kit you buy has survival supplies that won’t fall apart when you need ‘em.

 Ready-made kits claim to cover all bases, but that’s not the case most of the time.

 They’re made with a wide range of folks in mind, which is fine and all.
 But your kit should really be personalized based on several things.

-For example, what natural disasters are common to your area?
+For example, what natural disasters are common in your area?
 Do you have kids or pets?
 And does your family member have a medical condition?
 You want your kit to address these specific factors.

 You May Not Get Your Money’s Worth

 We’ve established that buying a kit is typically cheaper than DIY-ing it.
 So that’s a plus, right?
 Sure, but it can also be a bad thing.

 You know the saying, you get what you pay for?
 Well, if you buy the cheapest kit you can find, you shouldn’t get disappointed if it doesn’t hold up after a year or two.

 Oh, and while we’re on the subject of value, some companies may also price their kits higher than what they’re worth to trick us average joes into thinking that they’re getting an “astonishing” deal.

 Moral of the story: be discriminating.